In 'Mary Day By Day' marian meditations for every day, introduction by Rev. Charles G. Fehrenback, C.SS.R. here is a portion of todays reflection:

 I, (name), a faithless sinner,

-renew and ratify today in your hands, O Immaculate Mother,
+renew and ratify today in your hands, O Immaculate Mother,the vows of Baptism;

 I renounce forever Satan, his pomps and works;